·

-Flying with a Toddler: Our Best Tips Based on Various Flights
+Flying with a Toddler: Our Best Tips Based on Countless Flights

 The first flight with a baby can be daunting, so many parents wait till their little baby becomes a toddler.
 It’s a mistake if you ask me.
 I’m yet to meet anyone who thought that flying with a baby was harder than flying with a toddler.

 12 to 20 months is THE most difficult age to travel with kids.
 Babies sleep a lot and need to be changed and fed.
-Toddlers on the other hand don’t sleep that much and need to be entertained and keep moving.
-On top of wanting to be on the move nonstop.
+Toddlers, on the other hand, don’t sleep that much and need to be entertained on top of wanting to be on the move nonstop.

 We flew with our first toddler over 20 times before he even turned 2 and many more times before he turned 3, then flew a bunch with the second toddler as well.
+We did several 15 and 17-hour flights, often combined with another 5-hour layover (I believe our longest route was 36 hours total).
 This is not an article based on a one-off flight as many things came to light after various flights, different airport experiences, and different procedures depending on the country.

 Flying with a Toddler: All Your Questions Answered